Central African Republic Population Pyramid (2025)

 What are the economic implications of Central African Republic's demographics?

 Central African Republic's demographic profile creates notable economic challenges through its impact on labor markets, consumption patterns, and fiscal requirements.
 With 49.1% of the population in working ages, the country has moderate workforce capacity requiring productivity enhancements.
 The dependency ratio of 103.6 means each working person supports 1.0 dependents, requiring substantial resources for dependent care.
-Large youth populations drive demand for education and job creation, requiring annual employment generation for 178,934 new workforce entrants.
 Lower elderly proportions postpone aging-related fiscal pressures.
 These demographic patterns influence economic growth potential, social spending priorities, and long-term fiscal sustainability in Central African Republic.

 Is Central African Republic experiencing a demographic dividend?